 Signing up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

-Most of us love Chase Ultimate Rewards because their points are easy to earn, simple to navigate, and provide plenty of flexible redemption options.
+Most of us love Chase Ultimate Rewards points because their points are easy to earn, simple to navigate, and provide plenty of flexible redemption options.

 In the past year alone, I’ve redeemed Chase points over 20 times to book premium flights, luxurious hotels, boring rental cars, excursions on a vacation, and everything in between.
 But if you’re looking to redeem your points for maximum value, you’ll want to plan ahead and save your Ultimate Rewards for a niche redemption.